hascheel/ng-bootstrap-role-based-authorization-client-server-example/README.md

 # Angular 10 with Bootstrap - Role Based Authorization Example with Client & Server

-This is an implementaton of a role based authorization in Angular with a Node.js API from a tutorial of [Jason Watmore](https://jasonwatmore.com/post/2018/11/28/nodejs-role-based-authorization-tutorial-with-example-api).
+This is an implementaton of a role based authorization in Angular with a Node.js API from a tutorial.

 There are three pages - a login page, a home page and an admin page.
 There are two roles - a regular user (Role.User) that can access the home page, and an admin user (Role.Admin) that can access everything.